drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 > **Abstract**

-In this study, the design and numerical analysis of a concentrated photovoltaic thermal system integrated with spectral splitting nanofluid have been done in a one-dimension.
-The nanofluid\'s spectral transmittance with different loading concentrations of ZnO nanoparticles in the full spectrum was measured experimentally and applied as a splitter in the model system developed.
-The solar irradiation was properly concentrated using linear 1300 mm by 70 mm Fresnel lens to a series of seven 20 mm outer diameter and 16mm inner diameter of nanofluid flowing tubes to obtain a large beam of spectrum transmitted to the PV and the rest absorbed and converted to thermal energy.
-The photo energy conversion dependency on the specific sample solution\'s thermophysical properties and the environmental parameters and properties of the solar cell was investigated.
-The nanofluid with a 50 ppm concentration ratio shows transmitting of the spectrum closer to the photovoltaic band.
-The temperature profile, power output, and performance of the hybrid concentrated photovoltaic thermal system for different loading concentration of ZnO nanoparticles were computed.
+In this study, the design and one-dimensional numerical analysis of a concentrated photovoltaic thermal system incorporating a spectral-splitting nanofluid was carried out.
+The nanofluid\'s spectral transmittance with different loading concentrations of ZnO nanoparticles over the full spectrum was measured experimentally, and a model system using the nanofluid as a splitter developed.
+Solar irradiation was appropriately concentrated using a linear 1300-mm-by-70-mm Fresnel lens on a series of seven 20-mm-outer-diameter and 16mm-inner-diameter tubes through which the nanofluid flowed, allowing a large beam of limited spectra to be transmitted to the PV below, with the rest absorbed and converted to thermal energy.
+The photo energy conversion dependency on the specific sample solution\'s thermophysical properties, and on environmental parameters and properties of the solar cell was investigated.
+A nanofluid with a 50 ppm concentration ratio achieved transmission of spectra closest to the photovoltaic band.
+The temperature profile, power output, and performance of the hybrid concentrated photovoltaic thermal system for different loading concentrations of ZnO nanoparticles were computed.
-Since the photovoltaic module is detached from the filtering channel and integrated with the heat exchange pipe, the surface temperature is by far lower than the nanofluid and output water temperature.
-The combined efficiency of the system under the solar irradiance in a typical day reaches a maximum value of 50.35%, 65.2%, 72.70%, 74.7%, and 85% for ZnO nanofluid of concentration ratio 20 ppm, 50 ppm, 95 ppm, 200 ppm, and 500 ppm, respectively.
+Since the photovoltaic module was detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature was far lower than the nanofluid and output water temperature.
+The combined efficiency of the system under the solar irradiance on a typical day reached a maximum value of 50.35%, 65.2%, 72.70%, 74.7%, and 85% for ZnO nanofluids with concentration ratios of 20 ppm, 50 ppm, 95 ppm, 200 ppm, and 500 ppm, respectively.

 **Keywords:** Concentrated Photovoltaic thermal, modeling, nanofluid,